 - 3. Special Conditions are unique conditions not already covered within the appropriate template WAP or Local Conditions and which relate to a particular CAR only.
 Refer to the process diagram in Schedule B. - 4.
 The Road or Motorway Corridor Manager must include any Special Conditions on the WAP.
-Following receipt of the WAP: - a) if any Utility Operator believes that the Special Conditions are not reasonable, it must advise the Road or Motorway Corridor Manager and enter good faith discussions; - b) if, following these discussions, any Utility Operator still disputes the reasonableness of the Special Conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation); and - c) if the Utility Operator wishes to start Works before the Dispute is resolved, they must comply with the original conditions set out in the WAP until such time as agreement is reached otherwise.
+The Road or Motorway Corridor Manager (as the case may be) must ensure that any Special Condition proposed by it does not contradict the requirements of Section 4.5.1.4 Following receipt of the WAP: - a) if any Utility Operator believes that the Special Conditions are not reasonable, it must advise the Road or Motorway Corridor Manager and enter good faith discussions; - b) if, following these discussions, any Utility Operator still disputes the reasonableness of the Special Conditions imposed, the Utility Operator may either invoke the Dispute resolution procedures in Section 7 of this Code or appeal to the District Court (subject to specific legislation); and - c) if the Utility Operator wishes to start Works before the Dispute is resolved, they must comply with the original conditions set out in the WAP until such time as agreement is reached otherwise.